-Some checking accounts require you to pay service fees.
-Usually, there are ways to get these waived — like setting up a direct deposit for your paycheck if you have a job.
-If you're a college student, look into opening a college checking account where the service fees are waived while you're in school.
+Many checking accounts have monthly service fees.
+There may be options to waive the monthly service fee if you meet certain requirements — like setting up direct deposit for your paycheck if you have a job.
+If you're a college student, look into opening a college checking account where the service fees may be waived while you're in school.

 What overdraft protections are available?

 You can overdraw your account when you make a purchase for an amount that is more than what you have available in your account.
 When choosing an account, look at the overdraft options that may be available to you and the costs associated with them.
 In addition, the bank may have other services to help you manage your money.